Tests and Types

 400

-When amnesia patients can learn to play a video game but not remember being taught it, or remember any individual play session, while becoming highly skilled at playing the game, this memory type seems to be less affected by their dementia.
+When amnesia patients learn to play a video game but not remember being taught it, or remember any individual play session, while becoming highly skilled at playing the game; this type of memory seems to be less affected by their dementia.

 What are implicit memory? or What are procedural memory?